 Spring Semester: March - July

-The course will begin on the 11th of October 2008 in Oldenburg, Germany with a compulsory Intensive Programme that will last for three weeks.
+The course will begin on the 4th of October 2006 in Oldenburg, Germany with a complusory Intensive Programme that will last for three weeks.
 Financial assistance will be provided to the students during the Intensie Programme.
 This gives students and teachers from various cultural backgrounds, the opportunity to introduce themselves.
 Working groups will be formed and this phase shall be used to evaluate students’ previous knowledge, their language skills, and the general conditions (technical equipment etc.).
-Students will be made familiar with the main features of the modules that will taken up in the first semester, as well as central definitions and concepts of migration studies.
+Students will be made familiar with the main features of the modules that will taken up in the first semester, Core I and Core II, as well as central definitions and concepts of migration studies.
 Subsequent teaching will be based on e-learning material to a great extent, so that a high degree of self-reliance is required from students.

-The 2nd semester follows modules on research methodology (requires the autonomous realisation of empirical exercises) and (optional) national modules – Scandinavian, Slovene etc. Central themes of the national modules will be specific forms of migration, their implications for particular types of societies seen within the historical context, as well as comparative and contemporary approaches.
-The European and global perspective is an integral part of these (national) modules.
-For the non-resident students, these modules (6 ECTS each) extensively rely on distance learning.
+Three national modules (optional) to be taken in the 2nd and/or 3rd semester are the responsibility of the partner universities.
+For the non-resident students, these modules (12 ECTS each) extensively rely on distance learning.
+Central themes of the partner modules will be specific forms of migration, their implications for particular types of societies seen within the historical context, as well as comparative and contemporary approaches.
+The European and global perspective is an integral part of these modules.

-The 4th semester will be devoted to the Master dissertation and attending a colloquium – total of 30 ECTS.
+The 4th semester will be devoted to the Master dissertation (30 ECTS), and students shall also regularly attend a colloquium (6 ECTS).
 In the colloquium, students will present their research proposal, workplan and their respective work status.
 Students are encouraged to design their dissertation based on self-conducted research projects, applying and connecting methodological, theoretical and empirical knowledge they have obtained during the course of the programme.
 The dissertation is to be reviewed by two teachers from two partners in the consortium.

 The study programme unites experts in history, political science, sociology and other disciplines, coming from various parts of Europe, who offer their expertise in research and teaching migration in existing national programmes.
 Thus, students have the unique opportunity to gain knowledge and research experience within the scope of different disciplines and within diverse national contexts.